This post may contain affiliate links. If you make a purchase, I'll receive a commission. Disclosure Policy.

 #1 Create a visual identity that sets you apart

 When building awareness, the first impression happens visually.
-People process visual information faster than any other form of communication, so if you want to stand out from the pack, that means your visuals need to stand out.
+People process visual information faster than any other form of communication, so if you want to create a brand that stands out from the crowd, that means your visuals need to stand out.

 Most importantly your logo and the images you use and share on social media.